Battle of Santa Cruz de Tenerife (1706): Battle

 By 1706, during the War of the Spanish Succession, Philip V had lost Gibraltar to an Anglo-Dutch fleet commanded by George Rooke, the Spanish galleons in the port of Vigo had been burnt or captured, and the Allied army was entering Castile after overrunning Aragon, Catalonia and Valencia.
 At this time, Admiral Jennings sailed into Santa Cruz bay with 12 ships of the line and several minor warships in order to capture the town.
 The English ships were subjected to a heavy gunfire from hidden shore batteries, suffering many casualties.

 After an initial landing attempt was repulsed by the Spanish artillery of Castle of San Cristóbal, Jennings sent an emissary to the authorities of Santa Cruz who apologized for the attack saying that it was an error.
-In addition, the emissary urged the authorities of the island to join the Austrian side under the menace of take the city by force.
-The mayor José de Ayala y Rojas, head of the defense of Santa Cruz in the absence of Governor Agustín de Robles, refused, confirming the fidelity of the islands to King Philip V. «If Philip, our king, had lost his all in the Peninsula, these islands would still remain faithful to him.» He said.
+In addition, the emissary urged the authorities of the island to join the Hapsburg side under the menace of take the city by force.
+The mayor José de Ayala y Rojas, head of the defense of Santa Cruz in the absence of Governor Agustín de Robles, refused, confirming the loyalty of the islands to King Philip V. «If Philip, our king, had lost his all in the Peninsula, these islands would still remain faithful to him.» He said.
 After this, the English fleet withdrew.

 Aftermath

 Although the British fleet retreated rapidly at night, the Spanish armed militia continued to patrol Santa Cruz for two days, and La Palma for a few months.
-For this victory over the English, a second lion head was added to the Coat of arms of Santa Cruz de Tenerife (the third lion head was added after the repulse of Horatio Nelson in 1797).
+For this victory over the English, a second lion head was added to the coat of arms of Santa Cruz de Tenerife (the third lion head was added after the repulse of Horatio Nelson in 1797).
 The British again attacked the Canary Islands in 1743, but were again beaten off.